tschm/cradle/README.md

 Templates rely on [Jinja](https://jinja.palletsprojects.com/en/stable/).
 At the root level the repo needs a 'copier.yml' file and a 'template' folder.

-Each template is tested using [act](https://github.com/nektos/act), e.g. we render the project template and test the workflows of the created project.
-This helps to avoid creating projects starting their life in a broken state.

 #### 🚀 Usage